MagicFoundation/PlatformSDKs/README.md

 ### Manage Provisioning Profiles & Deploy

   - Open Xcode on the Mac and go to the Devices (Window > Devices).
-  - Right-click the device (ex the iphone 7) and select Show Provisioning Profiles�
+  - Right-click the device (ex the iphone 7) and select Show Provisioning Profiles…
   - Delete all unwanted Provisioning Profile from your mobile device
   - Install an app from delphi in the mobile device.
 This will also install the provisioning profile in the mobile device.